nolanlawson/dotjs-2016/readme.md

 ???

 So what is a Service Worker exactly, and how does it accomplish this?
 Well essentially, a Service Worker is a web worker that acts as a background proxy between your web site and the server.
-If you've ever worked with Nginx or Apache reverse proxies, just imagine you have that, but on the client.

 --
 * Intercept fetch events, respond with cache